 If your factory isn’t showing up when buyers search for your exact capabilities, they’re finding someone else.
 Even if your quality, lead times, and certifications are better, they chose your competitor over you.

 That’s where SEO helps.
 Search Engine Optimization (SEO) ensures your website appears in front of them, organically and cost-effectively.
-It’s how you get found on Google (Safari or even Bing) without paying for every click.
+It’s how you get found on Google (Safari or even Bing) without paying for any click.

-If you answer the keywords your buyers are typing/searching for, you simply show up at the top.
-Remember, there is always a strategy to be on top.
+If you answer the questions your buyers are typing/searching for, you simply show up at the top.

 How to do it: Update your website pages monthly with technical content and case studies to improve rankings consistently.